|4,806 page views|

 Nov 7, 2011

-I enjoyed leading it today and didn't think getting thru the notch in P3 was that hard, provided you can reach a certain hand-hold, and have the strength to hang out and feel around to find it.
-Which I could just barely.
-I suspect if you're much less than 5'5" tall, it gets more interesting - (a statement which could be made about other Gunks climbs).
+I enjoyed leading it today and didn't think getting thru the notch in P3 was that hard, provided you can reach a certain hand-hold, and have the strength to hang out and feel around to find it -- and it less than 5ft5in tall, some extra footwork.

 Seemed like the vertical crack at the crux on P1 didn't like to hold my stoppers.
 Next time I'll try just sticking some cams into it.